qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * |checkbox| :guilabel:`Add Oracle layers with double click and select in extended mode`
 * |checkbox| :guilabel:`Execute expressions on server-side if possible`
+* |checkbox| :guilabel:`Evaluate default values` defines whether default values from database provider should be calculated when digitizing the new feature (checked status) or when saving the changes.

 **Hidden Browser Path**

-This widget lists all the folder you chose to hide from the Browser panel.
+This widget lists all the folder you chose to hide from the :ref:`Browser panel
+<browser_panel>`.
 Removing a folder from the list will make it available in the Browser panel.

 .. index:: Rendering